Membership of the Gin Guild

 Gin Guild members are international and include those from the following countries, with more on the way:

-Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong, India, Ireland, Italy, Japan, Jersey, Liechtenstein, Mexico, Netherlands, New Zealand, Northern Ireland, Norway, Peru, Russia, Scotland, Singapore, Spain, Sweden, Switzerland, United Kingdom, USA.
+Argentina, Australia, Austria, Barbados, Brazil, Canada, Chile, Czech Republic, Denmark, Ecuador, England, Estonia, Finland, France, Germany, Greece, Iceland, India, Ireland, Italy, Japan, Jersey, Liechtenstein, Mexico, Netherlands, New Zealand, Northern Ireland, Norway, Portugal, Peru, Russia, Scotland, Singapore, Slovakia, Spain, Sweden, Switzerland, USA and Wales.

 There are various types of membership:

-- Rectifiers, made up of others involved in the wider gin industry including leading individual bartenders, spirits journalists and educators as well as those working in production and distribution.
+- Rectifiers, made up of members of the Founder and Warden companies and others involved in the wider gin industry including leading individual bartenders, spirits journalists, supply chain, as well as educators and as those working in production, distribution and media.

 Individual Membership